code-and-effect/effective_orders/README.md

 ### Methods

-acts_as_purchasable provides the following handy methods:
+acts_as_purchasable provides the following methods:

 `.purchased?` has this been purchased by any user in any order?

 `.purchased_by?(user)` has this been purchased by the given user?

-`.purchased_orders` returns the orders in which the purchases have been made
+`.purchased_orders` returns the `Effective::Order`s in which the purchases have been made

 ### Scopes